manahshetty/M.A.R.S.S.Z/README.md

 -> This makes our games scalable & unique, for we don't need teachers to manually read hundreds of pages to prepare QnA for games

 The First is a game generated from Subjects like Social Studies & Science.
 This system involves a deck of word clues consisting of all the key concepts from any given chapter from the subject.
-The assessment/gameplay requires a student to choose all the words that relate to a software generated keyword while avoiding certain 'Death Cards'.
+The assessment/gameplay requires a student to choose all the words that relate to a software generated keyword as clues.
 This aims to test the knowledge grasped by the student and his/her ability to relate and apply concepts taught.
 Not only this is made fun by a points system for right & wrong answers, but also it is exceptionally unique, as it is fully automatically generated using Natural Language Processing Scripts!
 The second game is compatible for all students across school, as it is based on the subject "English".
 Here, the teacher can upload an  image of a weekly word list provided in classrooms, and we generate a Find the Synonyms game from it!